alsalafiyyah/alsalafiyyah.github.io/_posts/2021/alifta/2021-05-03-kabah-clad-with-covering.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Was the Ka'bah clad with a covering at the time of the Messenger of Allah (peace be upon him)?"
+title: "Was the Ka'bah clad with a covering at the time of the Messenger (peace be upon him)?"
 date: 2021-05-03
-hijri: Ramadan 21, 1442 AH
+hijri: "Ramadan 21, 1442 AH"
 source: "Fatawa Al-Lajnah Al-Daimah no. 21672, question 4"
-category: [bidah, general]
+category: [misc]
+translation: false
+lang: en
+tags: [alifta]
-summary: "The covering of the Ka'bah is a well known practice centuries before the Mission of the Prophet (peace be upon him).
+summary: "The covering of the Ka'bah is a well known practice centuries before the Mission of the Prophet.
 However, the historians differed concerning the first to have done that."
-author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Aal Al-Shaykh